AM311/Cybersecurity_Report/home.md

 > Unless otherwise specified, all the actions are intended to be performed from the **Kali** machine.

-> When referred to a DomainAdmins account, we
+> When briefly referring to a *`GroupName` account*, it has to be read as "any account joining the `GroupName` group".

 0. **Open a Shell**;